epowers/Portfolio/README.md

 5)  Copy pictures in JPG format underneath each of the category directories.
     Images will be displayed in alphabetical order, so name and number them appropriately.
+    For some tablets, the maximum offline data allowed is 50MB, so consider this limit when choosing images, their size, and compression quality.

 6)  Edit the index.php file.